 Consider reviewing the core working methods of ITU-T as discussed at WTSA-24, including Resolution 1 (noting WTSA-24 Action 1) and ITU-T Rec A.1

-Maintain existing and develop new ITU-T A-series Recommendations and Supplements.
+Maintain existing and develop new ITU-T A-series Recommendations and Supplements, except A Supplement 7.

 Maintain existing and develop new guidelines for Study Groups, including the Manual for Rapporteurs & Editors, the Author's Guide, etc.